 Average Fares

-In Bangkok, prices range from 80 to 150 baht for short trips.
+In Bangkok, prices typically range from 100 to 200 baht for short trips, reflecting the rising cost of living in 2026.
 Wondering about tuk tuk prices in Bangkok?
 Rates depend on location, traffic, and your negotiation skills.
 Chiang Mai tends to be cheaper overall.

 What Affects the Fare?